avrgeek/avrgeek.github.io/about.md

 Responsible for monitoring and adjusting security controls within Gordon Food Service.
 Perform risk assessments against various software solutions.
-Perform security assessments against potential breech situations as necessary.
+Perform security assessments against potential breach situations as necessary.

   * Performed a migration and upgrade of the primary file integrity monitoring system.
-  * Assisted with the upgraded the security information and event management system (SIEM), including the diagnosis of potential OS level bugs.
+  * Assisted with upgrading the security information and event management system (SIEM), including the diagnosis of potential OS level bugs.
   * Analyzed unusual traffic from a third party device, and provided documentation and evidence that was used for vendor remediation.